TwinFinz/LocalAi_Assistant/README.md

 Video Generation (Untested),
 Audio Generation

-Build:
+# Build:
-Copy the "LocalAiAssistant.csproj" file into the "LocalAiAssistant" folder. load the "LocalAiAssistant.sln" using Visual Studio or other compatible software(I used Visual Studio 2022).
+Copy the "LocalAiAssistant.csproj" file into the "LocalAiAssistant" folder.
+Load the "LocalAiAssistant.sln" using Visual Studio or other compatible software(I used Visual Studio 2022).
 Build/run.